King County Maleng Regional Justice Center (MRJC) - Kent

 The Inmate Management Services (IMS) section of the Department of Adult and Juvenile Detention (DAJD) provides a variety of skill-building programs within the adult facilities, to help eliminate criminogenic needs that increase the risk of reincarceration upon reentry.

 Programs are offered seven days a week and are scheduled throughout the day.
 Facilitation of programming is conducted by community volunteers with areas of expertise, contracted professionals and local community organizations interested in reaching out to the incarcerated population.

 - Alcoholics Anonymous/ Narcotics Anonymous (AA/NA): Alcoholics Anonymous (English and Spanish), and Narcotics Anonymous Volunteers, serve men and women in jail and conduct weekly group programs offering support, sharing and nonjudgmental listening.
-AA and NA materials and readily available for inmates to read and refer to as they allow themselves to reflect and draw from each other’s experiences in recovery together.
+AA and NA materials are readily available for people in custody to read and refer to as they allow themselves to reflect on and draw from one another’s experiences in recovery.

 - Creative Expressions and Recreation: A variety of recreational activities are offered for inmates on a daily basis including arts and crafts, board games and access to facility exercise.

 - Celebrate Recovery: Christ-centered, 12-step recovery program for anyone struggling with hurt, pain or addiction of any kind.

 - Custodial Training Program: Ten-week course on facility cleaning techniques and proper equipment use.
 At the conclusion of the course students are granted a certificate, resource information and job referrals/placement upon reentry through local partners.

 - English as a Second Language: In collaboration with our local college, monolingual students are provided English as a Second Language instructions and testing.